SHPEUCF/apptutorial/_pages/assignments/Part2.md

     npm i react-native-router-flux@^4.0.6
     ```

-1. Let's create the router file, this houses the implementation of the library.
+1. Let's create the router file, this will house the implementation of the library.
 We could create this file anywhere, but to avoid having 50 files all in the same place, let's organize stuff.
 Create an `src` (short for source) folder and add the previously created files (Events.js, Profile.js, More.js) to it.

-1. Inside this folder, create another folder called `config` (short for configuration), this is the folder that will contain `Router.js`, which you can create it now as well.
+1. Inside this folder, create another folder called `config` (short for configuration), this is the folder that will contain `Router.js`, which you can create now as well.

     This `Router.js` file will contain a function component that returns the Router component.